 The Cozy Cabins Advantage

 Solid log homes are still being built as authentic reproductions of days gone by.
-However, it is an ever increasing battle to meet the modern energy requirements when using solid log construction.
+However, it is an ever-increasing battle to meet the modern energy requirements when using solid log construction.
 In fact, special exemptions are being granted by some building codes in an effort to keep solid log construction from going extinct.
-Using traditional framing techniques allows us to insulate wall cavities just like any other house and create a continuous wind break on the outside of the wall to avoid drafts.
+Using traditional framing techniques allows Cozy Cabins to insulate wall cavities just like any other house and create a continuous windbreak on the outside of the wall to avoid drafts.
 The log siding on the exterior and pine interior finish only furthers the insulating properties of the wall.
 And if you want even more?
 Ask us about closed cell spray foam.

 With solid log construction, door and window operation can be affected as the logs age and settle.
 To combat this issue, many builders allow an intentional void above the windows and doors.
 In an age where we are adamant about blocking every draft, this is not a good practice.
 Using traditional framing ensures that there will be no settling, and our method of attaching the log siding allows natural movement of the wood without creating any problems.